tpsnugget/checkers/README.md

 - A dark piece on square 35 check for a good jump
 - Done

+# Version 12
+- A dark piece on square 37 check for a good jump
+- Done

 # Version x
 - Bottom-left square is dark with each row alternatiing patterns
 - Give color picker so user can choose dark and light square coloring